csavages/RadSearch/README.md

 # RadSearch: Semantic search and retrieval for radiology reports (update in progress)

 This is a repository for training an embedding model for semantic search and retrieval of radiology reports.
 Scripts for evaluating search performance using three search metrics are also provided.
-Training scripts can be found in the `Training` folder.
-Evaluation scripts are provided in the `Search Metrics` folder.
 Further information on the original trained model (RadSearch) and its evaluation can be found in the study below.

+Training scripts can be found here: [Training](/Training)

+Evaluation scripts can be found here: [Search Metrics](/Search_Metrics)

 ## Citation